cpapazian/node-xml2js/README.md

   * `cdata` (default: `false`): wrap text nodes in `<![CDATA[ ... ]]>` instead of escaping when necessary.
 Does not add `<![CDATA[ ... ]]>` if it is not required.
     Added in 0.4.5.
+  * `preserveChildrenOrder` (default `false`): If found, render will use the "children" property instead of the object key/value to find its list of children, using the `#name` property as the element name.
+If no "children" property is present, the element will render as usual, except that it will skip properties named `#name`

 `renderOpts`, `xmldec`,`doctype` and `headless` pass through to [xmlbuilder-js](https://github.com/oozcitak/xmlbuilder-js).